breedx-splk/red-the-hard-way/README.md

 1. `collector.yaml` - this is the config for the collector.
 It's configured to receive OTLP and to export metrics to Splunk us0 realm.
 It sources an ingest token from the environment and sends it in the `X-SF-TOKEN` http header.
-That's it.
+   You won't need to edit this file.
-2. `collector.sh` - script that runs docker, passes the config and environment.
+3. `collector.sh` - script that runs docker, passes the config and environment.
+   You won't need to edit this file.
-3. You'll need an ingest token ([docs here](https://docs.splunk.com/observability/en/admin/authentication/authentication-tokens/org-tokens.html)).
+5. You'll need an ingest token ([docs here](https://docs.splunk.com/observability/en/admin/authentication/authentication-tokens/org-tokens.html)).

 With these 3 things in hand, it's simple to start the collector: